gabmor38/gabmor38/README.md

 Hey there 👋

 I'm Gabriela Moreno, a Business Analyst pivoting into Web Development.
-I recently gratuated from a Web development program with Lighhouse Labs.
+I gratuated from a Web development program with Lighhouse Labs.
 Prior to enrolling into Web development I self taugh myself HTML, CSS and SQL.
 I have a passion for building user interfaces.

 <p> 🔭 I’m currently working with SharePoint Frameworks SPFX ReactJS.</p>
 <p> 💬 Ask me about Javascript and React.</p>